MarkCondello/wp-boilerplate/README.md

 }
 ```
 A good default policy is to deviate from the production config as little as possible.
 Try to define as much of your configuration settings in the `/config/application.php` file as possible.

+## sgy-boilerplate sage theme

+We can remove tailwind settings which come with the sage install using the following [instructions](https://roots.io/sage/docs/replacing-tailwind-with-bootstrap/).

+These instructions help with [setting up Zurb Foundation](https://discourse.roots.io/t/using-foundation-6-7-5-with-sage-10/24637) withing the sage theme.

+`yarn` must be used for installing packages with the sage roots theme.
+Details of the available `yarn` commands are [here](https://yarnpkg.com/cli/npm/audit).